 The Plustek OpticSlim A3 Flatbed Scanner is my choice for the best affordable large format scanner for artwork and artists.

-Plustek is maybe not as well known a brand name as others on our list of 6 best color scanners for artwork and artists, but the innovative Taiwanese company has been around for almost 35 years now, offering a wide variety of scanning, imaging and other products.
+Plustek is maybe not as well known a brand name as others on our list of 6 best color scanners for artists, but the innovative Taiwanese company has been around for almost 35 years now, offering a wide variety of scanning, imaging and other products.

-A full A3 scanner, it accepts artwork or documents up to 11.7 by 17 inches – a large format scanning solution for a very low price!
+And the Plustek OS 1180 Flatbed Color Scanner is a great example of the kind of value they offer – a full A3 scanner, it accepts artwork or documents up to 11.7 by 17 inches – a large format scanning solution for a very low price!